OlgaRomanova0709/Pandas/readme.md

 # Top Performing Schools (By Passing Rate)

-We created a table that highlights the top 5 performing schools based on Overall Passing Rate.
-Include:
+Created a table that highlights the top 5 performing schools based on Overall Passing Rate.
+It includes:

 School Name
 School Type